<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Take Me Out to the Ball Game Near Fort Meade, Maryland

-Are you a baseball fan?
-There is nothing like being in the stands, anticipating a hot dog or two while gearing up to cheer on your favorite team.
-But if you can’t be near your hometown team while stationed at Fort Meade, there’s plenty of action on the diamonds north and south of the base.
+Are you a big baseball fan?
+Then you know there’s nothing like sitting in the stands, relishing a hot dog or two while gearing up to cheer on your favorite team.
+Maybe you're not stationed near your favorite team while stationed at Fort Meade NSA, but don't worry, there's plenty of action on the diamonds north and south of the base.

-True fans of the game will be thrilled to have professional and minor league baseball just minutes from the cities surrounding the base.
+True baseball fans will be thrilled to find professional and minor league baseball just minutes from the cities surrounding Fort Meade.
 The Baltimore Orioles play to the north in Oriole Park at Camden Yards, a.k.a.
-Birdland, and their AA affiliate team, the Bowie Baysox, play their home games in Bowie, Maryland, at Prince George's Stadium.
+Birdland, and their AA affiliate team, the Chesapeake Baysox, play their home games in Bowie, Maryland, at Prince George's Stadium.

-Popular cities such as Columbia, Bowie, Odenton, and Hanover are short distances to the stadiums, and some have public transportation to avoid parking and traffic.
+Cities popular with military families, like Columbia, Bowie, Odenton, and Hanover, are short distances to the stadiums, and some have public transportation to avoid parking and traffic.

 The Baltimore Orioles

-With the Orioles home opener just weeks away, the stadium is a-buzz with preparations, especially on Eutaw Street.
-Crowd favorite, Eutaw Street, is a gathering area between the Warehouse and the stadium.
-It is a huge draw for fans to hang out, eat, and get ready for the game.
-Eutaw Street is open to the public, but closes two hours before start time on game days.
-Only fans holding tickets are allowed in during this time.
+When the Orioles' home opener is just weeks away, the stadium is abuzz with preparations, especially on Eutaw Street.
+A crowd favorite, Eutaw Street is a gathering area between the Warehouse and the stadium.
+It's a huge draw for fans to hang out, eat, and get ready for the game.
+Eutaw Street is open to the public but closes to non-ticket holders before the start time on game days.

 Orioles' Military Guests

-The team operates the Orioles' Military Programs, which presents a variety of opportunities for military families throughout the year, including discounts and celebrations.
-Service members should also connect with Fort Meade’s USO and MWR office to be notified when free tickets and military appreciation events are scheduled.
+The team operates the Orioles' Military and First Responder Program, which offers military families various opportunities throughout the year, including discounts and celebrations.
+Service members should also contact Fort Meade's USO and MWR office to be notified when free tickets and military appreciation events are scheduled.

-First-time visitors to the park are treated to a free certificate commemorating their visit to Oriole Park at Camden Yards.
-And, if the kids are fans too, take advantage of the Kids' Corner which has games and activities like a moon bounce, jungle gym, and skeeball.
-Kid friendly food and drinks are available.
-Don’t forget the Kids Run the Bases program.
+First-time visitors to the park are treated to a certificate commemorating their visit to Oriole Park at Camden Yards.
+And, if the kids are fans too, take advantage of the Kids' Corner, which has games and activities like a moon bounce, jungle gym, and skee-ball.
+Kid-friendly food and drinks are available.
+Don't forget the Kids Run the Bases program.
 After each Sunday home game, kids ages 4-14 can run the bases like their baseball heroes.

 Transportation to Camden Yards

-The Maryland Transit Administration conducts light rail, bus, MARC train, and subway service to Camden Yards each day.
+The Maryland Transit Administration conducts daily light rail, bus, MARC train, and subway service to Camden Yards.
 Convenient stops near Fort Meade include Odenton and the Baltimore-Washington International Airport.

-Need more ideas for summertime activities?
+Need more ideas for summer activities?
 Take a look at The Best Beaches Near Military Towns for suggestions near Fort Meade.

-Fort Meade families have two very good choices when it comes to baseball.
-Both the Orioles and Baysox have something for every type of fan, from those who are just learning the game to wanna-be pros who missed joining the big leagues by this much.
+Fort Meade families have two excellent baseball choices: the Orioles and Baysox.
+They have something for every type of fan, from those who are just learning the game to wanna-be pros who missed joining the big leagues by "this much."

-Headed to Fort Meade this PCS season?
-You definitely need to download your copy of the Military Family Guide to Washington, D.C.
+Are you headed to Fort Meade NSA this PCS season?
+If so, you should definitely get our free guide below: Military Family Guide to Washington, DC.
 It's full of tips and tricks to make the move simpler and less intimidating.

 New call-to-action